 Tour guides prove to be somewhat of an exception to the rule.
 Many guides are accustomed to receiving tips because tourists that are visiting from areas such as America who are used to tipping.
 It isn’t mandatory, or even considered rude, not to leave a tip for your tour guide, but if you feel obligated a few dollars is perfectly acceptable.
 Or consider bringing a small token from your own country as a special gift.

 If you live in the States, you probably cannot imagine going out to eat and not leaving a tip.
 But, in Japan, if you attempt to leave a tip it may well be refused.
 The Japanese believe that you are already paying for good service so there is no need to pay extra.
 Some may even view a tip as a crass gesture so do abide by this good rule of thumb: in Japan, no matter how odd it may seem to you, do not tip.
 Just be polite and thank your waiter or waitress for their service.
+Ultimately, Japanese culture prizes respect and dignity far more than tipping.

 Public transportation in Japan is excellent, but sometimes a taxi ride is necessary.
 Do not tip your driver, and if you’re unsure where you’re going or don’t speak Japanese, simply point to your destination on a map and politely thank your driver upon exiting.